novaziraa/SQA_Homework06/README.md

 - Create min 4 features using Cucumber and there is min 1 features for negative case
 - Screenshot the automation report result and upload source code to Github/Gitlab

-Project Automation Test di branch master
+Project Automation Test on branch master

 Screenshot :
 https://drive.google.com/drive/folders/1niJEwjkoa2On7dr_dyrTKkGNKZLKovPM?usp=sharing